 Conservation of the Altai-Sayan Ecoregion (ASER) offers a unique opportunity to preserve a gigantic, practically pristine landscape and thus secure it, and the ecological functions it fulfils, for future generations.
-Conservation of the Altai-Sayan challenges conervationists and governments leaders to show that there are sustainable ways to manage large areas and prevent large-scale degradation.
+The Altai-Sayan Ecoregion differs greatly from most other ecoregions in that respect, that many are already severely threatened by a multitude of factors and where predicted area losses sometimes amount to over 50% by 2030 (WWF International, 2007).
+Hence our work in the Altai-Sayan is of a different nature and challenges us to show that there are alternative but sustainable ways to manage large areas.

 The environment of the ASER is threatened by economic developments, which are likely to increase during the next decades.
 Hydropower generation, destructive mining, degradation of pastures, deforestation, forest degradation, and tourism development are pressing issues, and the negative effects could worsen due to climate change (Kokorin (ed.), et al., 2011).
 These threats and their underlying causes should be minimized to conserve the region's unique biological features and intactness.
 WWF commenced its conservation activities in the ASER in 1996, initially in Mongolia, then in 1998 in Russia (Box 1; previous page).
 The two WWF offices in Mongolia and Russia, together with WWF China and partners in Kazakhstan, are committed to develop a joint ASER Strategy to ensure and further strengthen conservation, and it offers perspective and direction for future actions.
-The strategic planning process for the ASER Strategy commenced at the end of 2010 and was finalized in 2012 after an intensive period of online meetings, workshops1 and e-mail communication within the ASER Development team (Annex 1).
+The strategic planning process for the ASER Strategy commenced at the end of 2010 and was finalized in 2012 after an intensive period of online meetings, workshops and e-mail communication within the ASER Development team (Annex 1).